-These amazing websites for math intervention all contain helpful resources to support students in building essential skills for success in the core areas of math including number sense, TPYE HERE.
+These amazing math intervention websites all contain helpful resources to support students in building essential skills for success across several math topics, including number sense, building fluency, problem-solving, and more!

-However, free options are also available if you're working on your own or your district doesn't have a budget for these.
-Here's a list of free math diagnostics to help you gather that essential data.
+However, free options are also available if you’re working independently or your district doesn’t have a budget for these.
+Here’s a list of free math diagnostics to help you gather that essential data.

-I've also created a Digital Resource Guide to help you keep the information you'll find below at your fingertips.
-Just click the button to access it now.
+I’ve also created a Digital Resource Guide to help you keep the information you’ll find below at your fingertips while planning math interventions.
+Click the button to access it now.

 1. Delta Math